Show ‘ToolTip’ in the table columns and navigation with more details

 }

-Create a WooCommerce variation table
+Create a WooCommerce variation table —show variations in separate rows of the table

 WooCommerce variation product table demo